duncan-wither/nemo-fun/README.md

    - Opens internet w/ https://github.com/new
    - Prompts for the url
    - Commits
-   - Adds to git cola (because I love gui).
+   - Add to list of git directories
-     - Hard: Applends to ~/.config/git-cola/settings under recents
-     - Easy: Opens git-cola in dir to add it, then you just close the window
+     - List doesn't yet exits.